No photograph

 Similar Destinations

-The Copper Crow restaurant exterior at 904 Broadway, Albany, in the historic Andrew Kirk Brewery building
+The Copper Crow restaurant exterior from the south at 904 Broadway, Albany, NY, showing the black-painted 1832 Andrew Kirk Brewery building with a large white crow mural

 Haunted Dining / Bar